The Role of Zero Trust Network Architecture in CCIE Security Certification

 1. Cisco Secure Access: Comprehensive solution for Zero Trust enforcement.

-2. Zscaler: Cloud-based ZTNA platform offering seamless scalability.
+2. Zscaler: Cloud-based ZTNA offering scalable, adaptive access controls.

 3. Okta: Leading provider of IAM solutions, including MFA and SSO.

-4. Microsoft Azure Active Directory: Integrates Zero Trust principles with cloud identity management.
+4. Microsoft Entra: Azure Directory integrates Zero Trust principles with cloud identity management.

 Role of AI and Machine Learning